MileHacker Logo

 Safety & Risks

 Algiers is generally safe for tourists.
 Petty crime, like pickpocketing and bag snatching, can occur.
-This is more common in crowded touristy places for instance the Kasbah, busy bazaars, and on public transport.
+This is more common in crowded touristy places such as the Kasbah, busy bazaars, and on public transport.

 Crime Vigilance